 Each state and country has different rules about what constitutes a valid will.
 So a will valid in one jurisdiction may not be valid in another.
 But Texas does authorize the use of holographic wills, a handwritten will, which dispense with some of the formalities required for typewritten or formal wills.

 A testator can write a holographic will on anything, including stationery.
-It is not necessary for witnesses to sign a holographic Will; however, it is still necessary for the testator to have testamentary capacity and testamentary intent when making the Will.
+It is not necessary for witnesses to sign a holographic will; however, it is still necessary for the testator to have testamentary capacity and testamentary intent when making the will.

 Do Holographic Wills Expire?

-In Texas, a holographic Will is a valid Will.
-It will be just as effective as a formal, typewritten Will, and will remain effective until you revoke it.
+In Texas, a holographic will is a valid will.
+It will be just as effective as a formal, typewritten will, and will remain effective until you revoke it.

 Potential Pitfalls With Holographic Wills

+Although they may seem like a cheap and easy way to handle your estate planning needs, relying on them as a primary estate planning tool can be risky.
 Many testators do not know the requirements for a valid will in Texas.
-As a result, holographic wills sometimes contain defects which lead to unnecessary expenses and delays in administering their estate.
+As a result, holographic wills sometimes contain defects that lead to unnecessary expenses and delays in administering their estate.

-For example, if the holographic will has ambiguous provisions, a court proceeding may be necessary to construe the meaning of ambiguous terms.
+For example, if the holographic will has ambiguous provisions, a court proceeding may be necessary to litigate the meaning of ambiguous terms.
 Or if it does not contain language allowing an executor to serve independently, it may require a court-supervised administration.

 Often retaining an attorney to draft your will costs much less than fixing a mistake after you die.
 An attorney can help you avoid common mistakes, and in the process, give you peace of mind that your last wishes will be carried out just the way you intended.